 If you’re in the motor trade, you can read more detailed information on using biodiesel blends in our guide.

-Working with biodiesel blends - a guide for the motor trade, repair and transport industries [PDF]
+- Working with biodiesel blends - a guide for the motor trade, repair and transport industries [PDF 748KB]

 Most new and many older vehicles can use bioethanol-blended petrol.
 The AA website has a list of vehicles that support the use of bioethanol-blended petrol.

-Make sure your first fill with bioethanol-blended petrol is a big fill to absorb any existing water in your tank.
+Make sure your first fill with bioethanol-blended petrol is a big fill to absorb any existing free water that might be in your tank.

 If your fuel filter hasn’t been changed recently, it should be changed after the first few fills of bioethanol-blended petrol.
-Bioethanol-blended petrol cleans your fuel tank, so changing the filter will help remove any debris, allowing your vehicle to run smoothly.
+Bioethanol-blended petrol has stronger cleaning properties than for petrol, so changing the filter will take out any material loosened and caught in the filter.

 If you have concerns about using a biofuel blend, check your vehicles handbook or with the equipment supplier.